Recidiviz/public-dashboard/spotlight-client/README.md

 #### Environment variables

 Second and last, set up your environment variables.
+There are four possible environments this code may run in: local development, test, and two deployment targets (staging and production).

-Copy the `.env.example` file and set variables accordingly per environment.
-The app can be deployed to both staging and production environments.
-Staging relies on environment variables stored in `.env.development` and production relies on variables in `.env.production`.
-Local relies on `.env.development.local`.
-The test environment relies on `.env.test`.
+You can copy the `.env.example` file and set variables accordingly per environment.
+Alternatively, baseline versions of the various files you may need can be found in the Recidiviz shared password manager, if you have access to that.
+Secrets and live environment configuration values should **never** be checked in here!

+The Create React App documentation explains all the possible [env config files](https://create-react-app.dev/docs/adding-custom-environment-variables#what-other-env-files-can-be-used) you may wish to use, and how they relate to one another.
+At minimum you will need the following:

+- `.env.development` - consumed by `yarn build-staging` to prepare a staging environment deployment
+- `.env.development.local` - consumed by `yarn dev` for local development.
+- `.env.test` - consumed by `yarn test`.
+For consistency this should mirror any env setup in the CI configuration (see `/.github/workflows`)
+- `.env.production` - consumed by `yarn build` to prepare a production environment deployment

 Expected environment variables include: